ezzabuzaid/ngx-form-factory/README.md

 Form factory is an extension of Reactive Form Group/Control that gives the ability to dynamically create strong typed forms associated with only [Material](https://material.angular.io) theme, untill now at least.

 ## Installition
-The library has two important classes that correlates to
+The library has two important classes
 * `Form` extends `FormGroup`  with additional instance methods
 	1. `getControlValue(controlName, defaultValue)` returns the value of the specified control name and defaultValue if the value is null or undefined
 	2. `hasControlError(controlName, errorName)` checks if the specified control name has an error